By Bethany Sinnott

 For Farm Carolina

-Market manager Harry Agner can arrange for the use of food stamps (EBT cards), WIC and Senior Vouchers, debit and credit cards.
-See him at his centrally located table.
-Visit www.salisburyfarmersmarket.com to learn more about vendors and their products.
-A weekly newsletter is also available online.
+See Market manager Harry Agner at his centrally-located table to arrange to use food stamps (EBT cards), WIC and Senior Vouchers, debit and credit cards.

-Bethany Sinnott is a member of the 2012 Master Gardener Volunteers with Cooperative Extension in Rowan County.
+Bethany Sinnott is member of the 2012 Master Gardener Volunteers with Cooperative Extension in Rowan County.